C1. Patterns and Relationships

 Suggestions: Prepare one bag of beads per team.
 Give them two shoelaces with a knot at one end to prevent the beads from falling off.
 Have students work sitting on the floor to prevent the beads from falling off the desks.

 Circulate among the teams and observe the strategies used.
-Intervene, if necessary, by asking students questions such as:
+Provide support as necessary, by asking students questions such as:

 • What is the core of the pattern?